AERONCA 15AC “SEDAN”€

 Key Takeaways:

-• The Aeronca 15AC Sedan was the last civilian airplane produced by Aeronca and their first four-seater, with production starting in 1948.
+• The Aeronca 15AC Sedan was the company's final civilian aircraft and first four-seater, with production starting in 1948.

-• The aircraft featured a mixed construction of an all-metal wing and a fabric-covered, welded steel-tube fuselage, offering optional Franklin 165-hp engines and a floatplane variant (S15AC).
+• It featured a mixed construction combining an all-metal wing with a fabric-covered, welded steel-tube fuselage.

 See a mistake?
 Contact us.